rovaughn/platform-docs/platform/manual/cluster/pro-tier/create.rst

 Advanced
 ^^^^^^^^

-You can also write declarative configuration of your cluster.
+You can also write a declarative configuration of your cluster.
 The file ``clusters.yaml`` contains cluster configuration.
 Check out :doc:`infra-spec` and some :doc:`sample infra specs <sample-infra-specs>`.